Park51: Politicians

 Mark McKinnon, a former advisor to Republican President George W. Bush, criticized Republican opposition to the project: "And here we are, reinforcing al Qaeda's message that we're at war with Muslims."
 Another former Bush aide, speechwriter and policy advisor Michael Gerson, agreed that prohibiting the center would "undermine the war on terrorism":

 The militants hope, above all else, to provoke conflict between the West and Islam – to graft their totalitarian political manias onto a broader movement of Muslim solidarity.
 America hopes to draw a line that isolates the politically violent and those who tolerate political violence – creating solidarity with Muslim opponents and victims of radicalism.

-Mahmoud al-Zahar, a founding member and leader of Hamas in the Gaza Strip, said of the planned Cordoba House: "We have to build everywhere," and "In every area we have, (as) Muslim(s), we have to pray, and this mosque is the only site of prayer."
+Mahmoud al-Zahar, a founding member and leader of Hamas in the Gaza Strip, said of the plan: "We have to build everywhere," and "In every area we have, (as) Muslim(s), we have to pray, and this mosque is the only site of prayer."
 Zahar also said "We have to build the mosque, as you are allowed to build the church and Israelis are building their holy places."

 Former US President Bill Clinton also supported Park51, after noting that many Muslims were also killed on September 11.
 He suggested that the developers could have avoided controversy if they dedicated the center to the Muslim victims of the attacks.

 Former Minnesota Governor Jesse Ventura gave his support to Park51, arguing that the First Amendment allows for a mosque to be built near Ground Zero.
 Ventura also argued that denying the right for a mosque to be built near Ground Zero would be similar to removing churches from Oklahoma City, where the Oklahoma City bombing occurred (the deadliest act of terrorism in the United States prior to 9/11), if Timothy McVeigh, the man who perpetrated the attack, was a Christian.
-Ventura also demanded that opposition to the Ground Zero Mosque should be ignored because "people need to remember, the Constitution and the Bill of Rights should be written in stone.
+Ventura also demanded that opposition to the Ground Zero Mosque should be ignored because people need to remember, the Constitution and the Bill of Rights should be written in stone.
 You cannot subject them to the popularity.
 They are there to protect unpopular things, like the First Amendment.
 The First Amendment is to protect unpopular speech simply because popular speech doesn't need to be protected.
 It's as simple as that.
-And you can't, you know, bend the Constitution to the blowing winds of whatever polls might say, otherwise it's a worthless, useless document which in many ways they're turning it to that anyway."
+And you can't, you know, bend the Constitution to the blowing winds of whatever polls might say, otherwise it's a worthless, useless document which in many ways they're turning it to that anyway.